yebuzhen/Lab-Bot/README.md

 Because all the files are running locally, you should install and run the MySQL system in your computer before testing.

 1. Import 'Lab-bot.qsl' file into your MySQL, which includes all the databases and some testing data.
+2. Make sure credentials are correct in 'credentials.php', matching your own database.
-2. 'studentLogin.php' is for student users.
+3. 'studentLogin.php' is for student users.
-3. 'adminLogin.php' is for assistant users.
+4. 'adminLogin.php' is for assistant users.

 # Authors
 ---